AtharvaGole/Candy-Crush-Game/README.md

 # Candy-Crush-Game

 The game is similar to the orignal Candy Crush game.
 In this game there are 19 types of candies.
 6 basic and the rest are special ones.
 By bursting the candies you will get some points.
-If you score more than 1000000 pints in 1 minute you win.
+If you score more than 1000000 points in 1 minute you win.

 ![image](https://user-images.githubusercontent.com/40511985/41968106-0b4aa8a4-7a21-11e8-8dd6-26e01398053a.png)